Hexen II: Hammer of Thyrion 1.4.3

 -ossdev OSS Audio device to use (default: /dev/dsp)

--alsadev ALSA Audio device to use (default: hw:0,0 )
+-alsadev ALSA Audio device to use (default is "default")

 -sndspeed N Sampling rate of sound playback (eg 22050,44100)

--cddev CD Audio device to use (default:
+-cddev CD Audio device to use (default is

-/dev/cdrom for linux, /dev/acd0 for BSD)
+/dev/cdrom for linux, /dev/acd0 for FreeBSD.)

 -nocdaudio Disable cdrom music

--nomidi Disable MIDI music
+-nomidi Disable MIDI driver

 -s | -nosound Run the game without sound